jfpanisset/aswf-infra-packer/README.md

 brew install ansible
 ```

-We also want to leverage a couple of [Ansible Galaxy](https://galaxy.ansible.com/) roles to help with Docker configuration:
+We also want to leverage [Ansible Galaxy](https://galaxy.ansible.com/) roles to help with Docker configuration:

 ```
 ansible-galaxy install geerlingguy.pip